Integrity Initiatives in the Südhof Lab

 - All experiments are documented in virtual notebooks stored in Stanford box

-- All primary data are reviewed in lab meetings by multiple lab members
+- All primary data are reviewed in lab meetings by multiple lab members, not just the P.I.

 With these rules, we aim to promote transparency and reproducibility.
-Arguably the biggest challenge in maintaining science integrity is not the fabrication of data, but issues in analyzing and interpreting data.
-The unrestricted access to raw data will greatly help to meet this challenge because it enables others to evaluate interpretations and amend them as necessary.
+Arguably the biggest challenge in maintaining science integrity at present is not the fabrication of data, but issues in analyzing and interpreting data.
+Unrestricted access to raw data will greatly help to meet this challenge because it enables independent and possibly alternative evaluations of the data.
+It is inevitable that our analyses and interpretations will be challenged.
+Gratifyingly these challenges will concern the substance of the science we publish instead of nitpicking and will facilitate more interactive scientific practices.

 For our efforts in promoting data availability and transparency, our lab recently received the Stanford University Libraries Data Sharing Prize, an Open Science Award from CORES.